oeyoews/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-So, why do failures occur?
+Sure...? why do failures occur?

-Before we get into the rabbit hole any further, let's take a look at the common [click] hardware failures, [click] network issues, [click] or even software bugs.
+Before we dive in deeper, let's take a step back to the common issues: [click] hardware failures, [click] network issues, [click] and, software bugs.
 -->

 ---